grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 ~~~

 The extension data for the `post_handshake_auth` extension is PostHandshakeAuth.

-Each AuthType value represents support for a given authentication flow.
+This includes one or more AuthType.
+Each AuthType value represents support for
+a given authentication flow:

 client_auth_elicited:
 : indicates support for client authentication initiated by a server request